United States – Policy Recommendations On Cell Phones, Wireless Radiation & Health

 - Motion by Supervisors Zev Yaroslavsky and Michael Antonovich

 - 2000 LA School Board Resolution Opposing Cell Tower Placement on Schools — Calls for precautions with wireless.
 ‘Whereas, Recent studies suggest there is evidence that radio-frequency radiation may produce “health effects” at “very low field” intensities’

-Note: Digital Device “Best Practices” that still allow Wi-Fi access points in classrooms still allow microwave exposures to the children and such practices are not adequately protective to children.
+Note on Safety: Digital Device “Best Practices” that still allow Wi-Fi access points in classrooms- still allow microwave exposures to the children and such practices are not adequately protective to children.
 These District actions seem to be acknowledgment that wireless device expose the body to radiation.
 However, such “Best Practices” still allow access points to be powered on and thus are always exposing the students and staff to continuous microwave radiation regardless of the devices being in use or not.
 In addition, devices are also continuously transmitting during student use of the internet and no procedure is in place to ensure that Best Practices are followed so that the transmissions are turned off when the internet is not needed.
 Therefore these “Best Practices” do not mitigate the risk nor protect students from School District created wireless exposures.